Engineering, computing and technology

 Alongside practical skills, fundamental topics surrounding technology use will be discussed,

 together with societal and ethical perspectives.
-The Element will enable students to discuss the main
+The module will enable students to discuss the main

 challenges facing society and consider the implications of their technology use.

-By the end of the Element, students should have sufficient mastery of the Microsoft Office
+By the end of the module, students should have sufficient mastery of the Microsoft Office

 productivity suite to allow them to plan and produce presentations, use functions and write formula